Saatvik1/Fishbit/README.md

 * Completed wrangling NB and fixed raw_json data collection, since it collected duplicates.
 * Updated table documentation

+## 11/14/24
+* After two months...
+I am back!
+I updated the data using the notebooks I made (all I had to do was run them! super easy!)
+* Started making a plan for EDA and what I want to explore out of this data

 ## 9/16/24
 * Fixed some more issues with wrangling NB, that's all done now (should be lol, this is like the 4th time I've committed saying it's done)
 * Completed SQL dump, and created docs for SQL schema